 Option Actions Saving messages as templates a Select Store.b Change the default name of the template and press OK.
 Deleting messages a Select Delete.b To confirm, select Yes.
 Deleting all messages from the inbox or outbox a Select Delete All.b To confirm, select Yes.
 Invoking the edit screen with the original message as default text, and the message originator as a recipient a Select Reply and edit the text. b To send, perform one of the following options: Select Send.
 Press the PTT button.
 Press the Send key.
 NOTE: This option is only applicable for the inbox.
-Invoking the edit screen with previously entered text to the same recipient a Select Resend and edit the text. b To send, perform one of the following options: Select Send.
-Press the PTT button.
-Press the Send key.
-Invoking the edit screen with an old message and sending it to a different recipient a Select Forward and edit the text. b To send, perform one of the following options:
+Invoking the edit screen with previously entered text to the same recipient a Select Resend and edit the text. b To send, perform one of the following options: • Select Send. • Press the PTT button. • Press the Send key.
+Invoking the edit screen with an old message and sending it to a different recipient a Select Forward and edit the text.b To send, perform one of the following options:

 Option Actions Select Send.
 Press the PTT button.
 Press the Send key.
 Refreshing the list of messages to display new messages Select Refresh.
-Displaying the date and time of the message when it is in one of the following status: Sent Delivered Read Expired and undelivered Expired and unread Failed due to an unknown error Select Delivery Status .
-NOTE: This option is only applicable for the outbox.
-Protecting the message from being deleted or overwritten Select Protect.
+Displaying the date and time of the message Select Delivery Status . when it is in one of the following status:SentDeliveredRead NOTE: This option is only applicable for the outbox.
+Expired and undelivered Expired and unread Failed due to an unknown error Protecting the message from being deleted or overwritten Select Protect.
 Removing the message protection Select Unprotect.
 NOTE: Message protection is enabled in the inbox and Call Out inbox.
 You can only delete unprotected messages.